 Certification represents an Infection Preventionist’s and an organization’s commitment to infection prevention and patient safety.
 It also signals to your employer and your colleagues that you are committed to professional growth in the field of infection prevention/ and control.

 Minnesota NHSN User Group

 The Minnesota NHSN User Group is one of your resources for staying up-to-date on NHSN reporting.
-This group meets via phone conference the first Thursday each month from 1-2pm and is co-sponsored by the Stratis Health, Minnesota Department of Health and APIC Minnesota.
+This group meets via phone conference every other month, the third Thursday from 1-2pm and is co-sponsored by the Stratis Health, Minnesota Department of Health and APIC Minnesota.
 Meetings will occur January, March, May, July, September, and November 2014.
 The meeting agenda includes:

 - CDC/NHSN updates

 - Information from Stratis Health regarding HAI reporting

 - Having difficulty figuring out if a case qualifies as an infection?
 Or do you just have questions about applying NHSN criteria?
 Send your tough cases or areas of confusion to Case Study Coordinator Lisa Hesse, MLS, CIC at firstname.lastname@example.org.
 We will address submissions at the User Group meeting for discussion and if we’re still stumped Lisa can send it on to NHSN for further clarification.
 You can remain totally anonymous, and no problem is too big or too small.

 How to dial in to the MN NHSN User Group Meeting: